Information for International Students

-For information about documentation please download this introductory Welcome-to-Canada
+For information about required documentation please download Welcome-to-Canada

-For information about banking in Canada please download this document Welcome-To-Canada_Banking
+For information about banking in Canada please download Welcome-To-Canada_Banking

 Accommodation in Vancouver

 There are many choices of accommodation available in Vancouver.
-While it might be true that renting a place is challenging in Vancouver, knowing where to get the right information would help you in finding your ideal place to live in while you complete your studies!
+While it might be true that renting a place is challenging in Vancouver, knowing where to get the right information would help you in find a great place to live while you complete your studies!

-These locations are relatively easy for commuting and are connected by skytrains, with buses to and from Metro Vancouver.
+Here are some locations that are relatively easy for commuting and are connected by Sky Train and buses to and from the city of Vancouver.

-West Vancouver / North Shore: Can be less expensive than Metro Vancouver but you need to take the SeaBus (a passenger ferry) to get across the water, or a bus to go over the Lions Gate Bridge.
+West Vancouver / North Shore: Can be less expensive than the city of Vancouver but you need to take the SeaBus (a passenger ferry) to get across the water, or a bus to go over the Lions Gate Bridge.

-Burnaby & New Westminster: More affordable than Metro Vancouver but requires a lengthy commute by bus.
+Burnaby & New Westminster: More affordable than Vancouver but requires a lengthy commute by bus.

-Surrey & Delta & Langley: Around 1.5 hours to 2 hours journey to Metro Vancouver by train and buses.
+Surrey & Delta & Langley: Around 1.5 hours to 2 hours journey each way to VST by train and buses.

-Share a bedroom with your friend/someone else in a shared house.
-This is the cheapest alternative that might be suitable for single student.
-Normally a room in shared house costs around $450 – 700 CAD/month depending on location.
+Share a bedroom with someone else.
+This is the cheapest option for a single student.
+Normally a shared room in a shared house costs between $450 – 700 CAD/month depending on location.
 If you share your bedroom with your friend, then you will only pay half of that price.

 Single Bedroom in Shared House/Shared Apartment